 Storm Water Management

-The proposed modifications to the Wayne County Storm Water Management Regulations, Guidance Documents and Fee Schedule were adopted by the County Commissioners on April 8, 2015 and became effective on May 9, 2015.
+The latest modifications to the Wayne County Storm Water Management Regulations, Guidance Documents and Fee Schedule were adopted by the County Commissioners on April 8, 2015 and became effective on May 9, 2015.
 Some of the changes in the regulations include non-dwelling, residential structures (i.e. storage buildings, detached garages, decks, etc.) 600 sf or less and commercial buildings, not used for carrying on business, 600 sf or less exempt from completing a Construction Application for Permit (CAP).
 Please follow the links for the complete regulations, guidance documents and fee schedule.

 Listed below are forms and information about the application for permit.
 All forms are in PDF format.

 - Fillable CAP Form - type, print & bring in office.

 - Procedure for Permits & County Building Map

 - Fact Sheet: Submission for Permits from outside Wayne County